vivus-ignis/puppet-ebs/README.md

 ## Limitations

-This module was tested on CentOS 6.x so far.
+This module was tested on CentOS 6.x and Ubuntu so far.
 For the AWS API authorization to work, you have to assign a proper IAM role to an ec2 instance you're running this code on.
 Example policy (tune Resource parameter to your liking):